|

 The family was already having difficult times before this happened.

-One of the HPS' members stepped in to help
+One of the HPS members stepped in to help provide

-provide feed for this little 21-year-old Arabian.
-He had started gaining some wieght but unfortunately she was no longer
+feed for this little 21-year-old Arabian.
+He had started gaining some weight but, unfortunately, the member was no longer

-able to afford the feed for him (she has her own horses to provide for).
-Eventually, the wife was back in the hospital
+able to afford feed for him (she has her own horses to provide for).
+Eventually, the wife was back in the hospital and

-and the family still could not afford to care for the horse.
-Friends and family stepped in and brought the horse
+the family still could not afford to care for the horse.
+Friends and family stepped in and brought the horse to

-to the sanctuary where we could provide for him with hopes of returning him to the wife when she has recovered and is able
+the sanctuary where we could provide for him with hopes of returning him to the wife when she recovered and was able to reimburse

 |

-to support him financially.
+not able to support him financially.
 He is now available for placement.
-At this time we are working slowly with him
+We worked slowly with him to develop

-to develop and strengthen muscle.
-Diego is trained English and is a very quiet and gentle horse that would be appropriate
+and strengthen muscle.
+Diego is trained English and is a very quiet and gentle horse that would be appropriate for beginners

-for beginners or children.
+or children.
 He has excellent ground manners, leads, loads, stands for the farrier, and tacks up quietly.
+If you

 |